 International Activities Fund - SSDP

-Ending the War on Drugs requires a global student movement, so Students for Sensible Drug Policy supports youth activists in more than 33 countries on every habitable continent.
+Ending the War on Drugs requires a global movement.
+Students for Sensible Drug Policy supports youth activists in more than 30 countries across the world.
 We recognize that the War on Drugs is a crisis that goes beyond borders, and we aim to support and empower all young people who want to change drug laws in their local community, their country, and at the United Nations.
-Check out our collection of blog posts (coming soon!) to learn more about what SSDPers are doing to make a difference in their countries.

-Our goal is to raise $15,000 this year to support our international chapters.
+Our goal is to raise $10,000 over the next month to kickstart this fund.
 Please consider donating to the International Activities Fund today and help us support young people all over the world who understand that the War on Drugs is a war on us.

 Your donations will support activities outside of the US and directly fund things like

 - Events (i.e. space rental, transportation, and meals))

 - Travel reimbursements (i.e. traveling to United Nations events to represent SSDP)

 - Print materials

 I’m an international student.
 How can students access the funds?